Polynomial point counts and odd cohomology vanishing on moduli spaces of stable curves: A Hasse--Weil sieve for counting smooth curves in families

 We begin by recalling the sieve method introduced for counting smooth curves in linear series over finite fields in \cite[\S 6]{Bergstrom08}.
 The sieve works equally well to count smooth fibers in arbitrary families of curves, not just linear series, and can be adapted in the evident way for families of higher dimensional varieties.
 Here, we focus on families of curves.

 Let $\cC \to V$ be a surjective family of curves in a variety $X$ over $\F_q$.
 We wish to count the smooth curves in this family, i.e., we want to determine We do so by starting with $\#V(\F_q)$ and then adding and subtracting terms that account for singularities.
 For a nonempty partition $\lambda$, let $X(\lambda)$ be the set of $0$-dimensional subsets $Z \subset X$ such that the geometric Frobenius $F_q$ acts on $Z(\overline \F_q)$ with orbit type $\lambda$.
+These are exactly the $\lambda$-tuples from \cite[Definition~4.7]{Bergstrom08}

 \begin{proposition}[{\cite[\S 6]{Bergstrom08}}] Suppose all fibers of $\cC \to V$ are reduced.
 Then

 \end{proposition}

 The proof is elementary; if $C$ is a singular fiber then $\sum_{Z \subset C^\sing} (-1)^{\ell(\lambda_Z)} = -1$, where $Z$ ranges over nonempty subsets of $C^\sing$ defined over $\F_q$ and $\lambda_Z$ is the orbit type of $F_q$ acting on $Z(\overline \F_q)$.